Rule 4123:1-3-09 | Roofing devices.

 (1) Catch platforms for pitched roofs.

-On pitched roofs with a rise of four inches in twelve or greater, sixteen feet or more above ground, and not having a parapet of at least thirty inches in height, catch platforms shall be installed.
-The platform shall extend two feet beyond the projection of the eaves and shall be provided with a standard guardrail substantially fixed in place.
-Safety belts or harnesses attached to a lifeline which is securely fastened to the structure may be used in lieu of a catch platform.
+On pitched roofs with a rise of four inches (10.2 centimeters) in twelve inches (30.5 centimeters) or greater, sixteen feet (4.9 meters) or more above ground, and not having a parapet of at least thirty inches (76.2 centimeters) in height, catch platforms shall be installed.
+The platform shall extend two feet (sixty-one centimeters) beyond the projection of the eaves and shall be provided with a standard guardrail substantially fixed in place.
+Safety harnesses attached to a lifeline which is securely fastened to the structure may be used in lieu of a catch platform.

 (G) Kettles and tankers.